vuetifyjs/nuxt-module/docs/guide/index.md

 # Introduction

-Welcome to the Vuetify Nuxt Module documentation.
+Get started with Vuetify Nuxt Module, learn how to install and configure the module in your Nuxt project.

 ## Compatibility